Schader Award

 The Schader Award is a German award bestowed annually on a social scientist.
 It is awarded by the Schader foundation of Darmstadt.
 The foundation and its award are founded by and named for Alois M. Schader, and comes with a 15,000 Euro prize.

+The Schader Prize is awarded by the Darmstadt-based Schader Foundation to social scientists who have made a contribution to solving current social problems on the basis of their academic work and their commitment to practical application.